PEDIATRIC SCOLIOSIS HUB

 Pediatric Scoliosis Surgery

-Scoliosis surgery aims for several crucial outcomes to improve patient quality of life.
+Scoliosis surgery aims for several crucial outcomes to improve the patient’s quality of life.
 Here are the main goals for the surgeons at the Southwest Scoliosis and Spine Institute:

 - Halt Further Progression of the Curve: The primary reason for opting for surgery in scoliosis cases is to stop the curvature from advancing.
 Intervention is intended to permanently stabilize the spine, ensuring that the curve does not continue to increase.